uchicago-cs/devcontainers/docs/user/README.md

 ![VS Code - No folder message](vscode-nofolder.png)

 Then you need to open a folder first.
-You can do this by going to clicking on "Open Folder" and selecting the folder you want to open (this will typically be the root of a Git repository you are working)
+You can do this by going to clicking on "Open Folder" and selecting the folder you want to open (this will typically be the root of a Git repository you are working on)

+You should also make sure that Docker is running before you try to set up or use any dev containers.

 ### Adding the Dev Container Configuration to Your Project